Juda77/SortingAlgorithmVisualizer/README.md

 <p>
 I programmed these algorithms when I was young and naive, and hadn't yet taken an actual data structures and algorithms class.
 Eventually, I learned some ways that we could optimize these sorts, and am planning to apply those optimizations later.
-For example, heap sort can be done in-place.
+For example, heap sort can be done in-place(so, there would be no need for the separate heap structure).
 </p>

 The sorting algorithms included are: